SMTG-Bham/aiida-user-addons/README.md

 ## Additional VASP workflows

 - `vaspu.relax`: `RelaxWorkChain` with additional check and bug fixes.
-- `vaspu.converge`: A convergence testing workchain that runs tests in parallel as much as possbile (NOT WORKING AT THE MOMENT).
+- `vaspu.converge`: A simpler convergence testing workchain that runs tests in parallel.
 - `vaspu.vasp`: Almost as the original one, used by other workcahins.
 - `vaspu.bands`: Includes pre-relaxation of the input structure with more functionalities such as dealing with AFM spin arrangement.
 Based on `castep.bands`.
+- `vaspu.hybrid_bands`: Run band structure calculations normal calculations with *zero-weighted kpoints*.
+Useful if hybrid functional is used.
 - `vaspu.phonopy`: Fully automated Phonon workflow from initial relaxation to final bandstructure/thermal properties.
 - `vaspu.magnetic`: Magnetic enumeration workflow for finding lowest energy magnetic states.
 - `vaspu.delithiate`: Workchain for delithiate structures and performing relaxation.
-- `vaspu.master`: Same as the original, not used.
+- `vaspu.voltage`: Workchain for constructing voltage curve upon delithiation of certain lithiated structure.

+## Related codes

+This package also provide some convenient routine for the following packages:

+- [pymatgen](https://pymatgen.org/): Routines for acquiring structures from Materials Project.
+- [sumo](https://github.com/SMTG-UCL/sumo): Used for plotting band structures and density of states.
+- [hiphive](https://hiphive.materialsmodeling.org/): Minimum wrapper for generating MC rattled structures.
+- [clease](https://gitlab.com/computationalmaterials/clease): For depositing/extracting structures stored in its database.
+- [phonopy](https://phonopy.github.io/phonopy/): Used for phonon calculations (vasp).
+Existing phonon workchains can be exported as files.

 ## Additional Scheduler plugins